rakus/quick_change_directory/README.md

 Normal indexes have the file extension `.index` and are always searched by qc.

-Extension indexes hate the file extension `.index.ext` and are only searched when qc is called with the option `-e`.
+Extension indexes have the file extension `.index.ext` and are only searched when qc is called with the option `-e`.

 The indexes are defined in the file `~/.qc/qc-index.list`.